tfukui95/tor-experiment/ToyExperiment.md

 exit relay is used for each connection, is to use a couple of Python utility scripts.

-Another method is an addition to Tcpdump, which allows for a better and more organized window to analyze the packets that are being passed along the Tor network.
+Another method is an addition to tcpdump, which allows for a better and more organized window to analyze the packets that are being passed along the Tor network.
 This method requires Wireshark and winSCP.
 Wireshark is a software that can read in a file written by tcpdump, and displays the traffic very neatly to